2i2c-org/docs/about/pricing/strategy.md

 - **Lightweight hubs**.
 For many individuals or communities, these offerings might involve more complexity than what they need.
 We’d like to offer a much more scalable and lightweight hub service that people could quickly spin up.
 We hope to prototype and experiment with ideas after the initial roll-out of the alpha service.
 - **Communities that need multiple hubs**.
 For organizations with many sub-communities and complexity, a single hub is likely not enough to meet their needs.
 These communities may be better-served by their own dedicated federation of hubs, with a different pricing / growth model than the offerings described here.
 For now we’ll treat these as partnership opportunities, but may wish to standardize this in a service offering in the future.
 - **Significant differences in community size**.
 Our pricing model assumes that most communities have a relatively similar degree of complexity and size between them.
 However, when communities grow to a certain size (say, two orders of magnitude), it generates additional work in supporting users and hub operations.
 We hope to better-understand the costs associated with serving these larger communities, and identify ways to recover them via our pricing.
-- **Billing as a service**.
-In some cases we are managing the billing infrastructure and payments for communities.
-However, we do not currently charge explicitly for performing this service.
-We should estimate how much work and liability is entailed in this, and work with our fiscal sponsor to understand if and how much we should charge to cover these costs.
+- **Cloud payments as a service**.
+In some cases we manage the billing infrastructure and payments for communities (as opposed to them paying cloud providers directly).
+We do not currently charge explicitly for performing this service.
+In this case we take on extra work and complexity in tracking and paying cloud bills.
+We should estimate how much work and risk/liability is entailed in this, and work with our fiscal sponsor to understand how to cover these costs.
-- **Liability for cloud billing**.
+- **Liability for cloud payments**.
 For communities where we manage their cloud billing, we hold some liability because we’ll need to pay the cloud provider for their usage before they pay us.
 We should work with our fiscal sponsor to understand our risk here (for example, what if a community charges $50,000 in cloud costs and then refuses to pay their invoice).
 We should also explore potential ways to mitigate this risk (for example, pre-billing communities for *estimated* cloud usage to create a buffer, or asking for a deposit.